Lasius Parasite Introductions - How to Begin a Lasius Social Parasite Colony in North America

 Host Species and Introduction Methods

-It is unknown what Lasius subglaber uses as a host.
-The most likely candidates are Lasius americanus or similar species, but the possibility of hyperparasitism shouldn’t be excluded.
-Callow Method or Worker Method are probably good bets.
+Lasius subglaber has been successfully introduced to Lasius americanus in captivity, but the possibility of hyperparasitism shouldn’t be excluded.
+Callow Method or Worker Method are good bets.

 Lasius subumbratus